-Let’s understand Transport Layer Security TLS 1.2 and TLS 1.3 on Windows
+Let’s understand Transport Layer Security TLS 1.2 and TLS 1.3 Windows TLS Protocols

 Cyber attacks forces systems to more secured communication protocols to protect their assets and network from attacks.
 TLS plays a vital role in the implementation stack.
 TLS is a critical security protocol that is used to encrypt communications between clients and servers.
 TLS 1.2 and TLS 1.3 are the two latest versions of the Transport Layer Security (TLS) protocol and offer many advantages over their previous versions.
 TLS 1.2 is the most widely used version of the TLS protocol, but TLS 1.3 is gaining popularity.
 System administrator should enable TLS 1.2 and TLS 1.3 on Windows Server to enhance the security of infrastructure.